Northern Woods and Water Route: Saskatchewan

-Meath Park is a village of about 200 at the junction of SK Hwy 55, SK Hwy 355 and SK Hwy 120 where the traffic volume is heaviest west towards Prince Albert at about 2,000 vpd, and the AADT trickles down to 1,000 vpd east of Meath Park.
+Meath Park is a village of about 200 at the junction of Highway 55, Highway 355 and Highway 120 where the traffic volume is heaviest west towards Prince Albert at about 2,000 vpd, and the AADT trickles down to 1,000 vpd east of Meath Park.
 The NWWR is in the Boreal transition ecoregion which features agricultural fields on the parkland mixed with dense taiga and sparse population.
 Over the next 37.5 km there are three small unincorporated areas with populations less than 100; Weirdale is found in the Garden River No. 490 RM; Foxford in Paddockwood No. 520, RM; and Shipman of Torch River No. 488 RM.
-At the SK Hwy 55 and SK hwy 255 junction is the village of Smeaton, and at the SK Hwy 55 and SK Hwy 691 junction is the hamlet of Snowden.
-Choiceland is 1 km north of the SK Hwy 55 and the SK Hwy 6 national highway intersection.
+At the Highway 55 and Highway 255 junction is the village of Smeaton, and at the Highway 55 and Highway 691 junction is the hamlet of Snowden.
+Choiceland is 1 km north of the Highway 55 and the Highway 6 national highway intersection.
 Garrick is a part of Torch River No. 488 RM and Love, a village of around 60, marks a turn south east for the NWWR.
-White Fox, a village of about 375 is near the SK Hwy 55 and SK Hwy 35 intersection where the traffic volume raises to 1,700 vpd.
+White Fox, a village of about 375 is near the Highway 55 and Highway 35 intersection where the traffic volume raises to 1,700 vpd.
 At the intersection, the NWWR turns south and a 12 km concurrency begins until the town of Nipawin.
 Nipawin on the Saskatchewan River, and near both Tobin Lake and Codette Lake is home to the Northern Woods and Water Route Association.
-East of Nipawin until the SK Hwy 23 intersection the traffic volume remain around 1,300 vpd and following the intersection to the east the traffic falls to about 400 vpd.
-There are no communities along the SK Hwy 9 route which contributes 40 km to the entire NWWR.
-At the junction between SK Hwy 55 and Sk hwy 9, the AADT is less than 100 vpd.
+East of Nipawin until the Highway 23 intersection the traffic volume remain around 1,300 vpd and following the intersection to the east the traffic falls to about 400 vpd.
+There are no communities along the Highway 9 route which contributes 40 km to the entire NWWR.
+At the junction between Highway 55 and Highway 9, the AADT is less than 100 vpd.